tjhickey724/pythonintro/notes/functions-basic.md

 where the first line has
 * the keyword "def"
 * followed by a space
+* followed by the NAME of the function you are defining
 * followed by parentheses ()
 * followed by a colon
 and the statements that make up the body of the function